The RayGalGroupSims cosmological simulation suite for the study of relativistic effects: an application to lensing-matter clustering statistics: Introduction

-Several General Relativistic N-body codes have been developed to study these effects in the non-linear regime of the clustering of matter.
+Several general relativistic N-body and/or ray-tracing codes have been developed to study these effects in the non-linear regime of the clustering of matter \citep{adamek2016general,borzyszkowski2017liger,giblin2017general,sgier20}.
 Nevertheless, the use of approximations at different stages of the numerical computation prevents the possibility of inferring cosmological model predictions that are of general validity.
-For instance, a standard approach to generate light-cone data from high-resolution N-body simulations consists in using the replica method while assuming the Born approximation \citep{sgier20}.
-A ray-tracing method based on the calculation of the lensing distortions of a ray-bundle by solving the geodesic equations was presented in \citet{killedar2012gravitational}.
-However, the ray-tracing algorithm is limited to a fixed grid, thus not enable to exploit the high spatial resolution that can be achieved by N-body codes with Adaptive Mesh Refinement (AMR).
+For instance, a standard approach to generating light-cone data from high-resolution N-body simulations consists in assuming the Born approximation \citep{borzyszkowski2017liger} while possibly building the light cone from snapshots with the replica method \citep{sgier20}.
+A ray-tracing method based on the calculation of the lensing distortions of a ray bundle via the solving of the geodesic equations was presented in \citet{killedar2012gravitational}.
+However, the ray-tracing algorithm is limited to a fixed grid and thus does not enable the high spatial resolution that can be achieved by N-body codes with adaptive mesh refinement (AMR) to be exploited.

-\citet{adamek2016gevolution} have developed a numerical GR N-body code in the weak-field limit without AMR. \citet{adamek2019hubble,lepori20} implemented a ray-tracing algorithm similar to that of \citet{reverdy2014propagation,Breton2019imprints}, which solves the geodesic equations without relying on the Born approximation and that was used to investigate several relativistic effects on the weak-lensing convergence power spectrum \citep{lepori20}, the matter power spectrum multipoles \citep{guandalin20} and the cross-correlation power spectrum between the matter density and lensing convergence \citep{coates20}.
+\citet{giblin2017general} performed fully non-linear general relativistic simulations for an ideal fluid; however, the resolution remains limited. \citet{adamek2016gevolution} developed a numerical GR N-body code in the weak-field limit without AMR. \citet{adamek2019hubble} and \citet{lepori20} implemented a ray-tracing algorithm similar to that of \citet{reverdy2014propagation} and \citet{Breton2019imprints}, which solves the geodesic equations without relying on the Born approximation; it was used to investigate several relativistic effects on the weak-lensing convergence power spectrum \citep{lepori20}, the matter power spectrum multipoles \citep{guandalin20}, and the cross-correlation power spectrum between the matter-density and lensing convergence \citep{coates20}.